MinnPost/object-sync-for-salesforce/readme.txt

 - **Build other integrations in WordPress** this plugin focuses on the Salesforce REST API, as it covers the integration needs we have.
 Salesforce also has many other developer options: the SOAP API (we hope to incorporate this into Object Sync for Salesforce at some point), the Bulk API, and the Metadata API.
 Developers could extend this plugin to integrate with one of these.
 We would welcome any pull requests!

 == Changelog ==

+* 1.8.4 (2019-03-27)
+    * Bug fix: Dates used by The Event Calendar plugin were not correctly saved.
+This could cause TEC events not to appear on the calendar.
+Thanks to @vajeshrathor for reporting this issue.
+The fix also improves overall date formatting within this plugin.
+    * Bug fix: The edit profile screen for users mapped to Salesforce could incorrectly be changed to a blank value, which did not delete the map.
+This release adds a delete link for this purpose.
+    * Bug fix: When doing error logging for metadata, the plugin was not always correctly checking for success, and could have false positives for errors.

 * 1.8.3 (2019-03-17)
     * Bug fix: In what seemed to be rare cases, manual push or pull requests from the WordPress admin were failing to actually save any data.